yssource/crp/src/title-page.md

 ## Feedback on this book

-At the bottom of every page there is a link to a form where you can submit feedback.
-Whether you've found a mistake or just want to let us know which topic you'd like us to cover next, use the form to send us a message.
+At the bottom of every page there is a link to a form where you can submit feedback: typos, factual errors, or any other issues you spot.

 If you answer the quizzes at the end of each chapter, we will save your responses anonymously for research purposes.